 Certificate of Residency Requirement:

-Students with residency in Franklin and Essex counties are not subject to obtaining the Certificate of Residence.
-Franklin and Essex county students must present proof of residency directly to the Business Office.
+Franklin & Essex County Permanent Residents: Are not subject to obtaining the Certificate of Residence.
+Franklin and Essex county students at NCCC must present proof of residency directly to the Business Office.
+Please fill out this form here and turn in to the Business Office.

 Financial Aid Refunds:

 Refunds are given after the financial aid is applied to cover account balances first.
 Refund dates vary and are determined by varying factors such as the date of completion of aid by the student, the release of funds by the state and loan providers, confirmation of attendance etc.